w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ## Proxy Types

-You can set a proxy account via the Proxy pallet.
+You can set up a proxy account via the Proxy pallet.
 When you set a proxy, you must choose a type of proxy for the relationship.
 Polkadot offers:

 - Any